 Place a large pot of salted water on to boil.

 In the meantime, heat up a pan very hot and toss in your cubed pancetta.
 No need to put any oil in the pan because the pancetta already has enough fat.
 Cook over medium to high heat until the pancetta is browned and crispy.
-Throw in the garlic last and let it cook a few minutes.
+Remove the pancetta with a slotted spoon.
+Lower the heat!!
+And then throw in the garlic and let it cook a few minutes.
 You don’t want to burn the garlic because then it has a bitter taste.
 Place aside.
 Try not to eat half of the pancetta while you’re cooking it like I always do.
 I can’t help it!

 Cook your pasta according to the directions.
 You want it to be al dente.
 Very important–right before you drain the pasta get about a cup of the pasta water and set it aside.
 Drain pasta and return to the pot.
 Pour in the pancetta with the oil that it produced and mix pasta to coat it with the oil.